Hello everyone! This is Joao from Kenhub. Welcome to another tutorial. This time, I’m going to be covering the hypothenar muscles.

 Now, the palmaris brevis also differs from the other three muscles in many ways, which is why it is often not considered as one of the hypothenar muscles.
 But I wanted to include here on this list since it is found on the same location, and some… some schools included it in the same list.
 But if you feel that this is not the list to go, feel free to exclude the palmaris brevis, but either way, we’re going to briefly talk about it.

 Now, very first thing I want to talk about the palmaris brevis is its origin.
 Now, there are two origin points that we need to highlight.
-The first one is the flexor retinaculum and the second one, the palmer aponeurosis.
-In terms of the insertion for this muscle, the palmaris brevis, it’s going to go towards the skin to insert on a structure known as the palmer aponeurosis.
-And you can see it here on this image clearly.
-This is the palmer aponeurosis which is serving as insertion point for the palmaris brevis.
+The first one is the flexor retinaculum and the second one, the palmar aponeurosis.
+As for the insertion, this muscle is going to inserting on the skin of the hypothenar region.
 You can also see that this is a characteristic of this muscle that it has a rectangular shape.

 Now, let’s move on to the very last topic of this tutorial, the innervation of the hypothenar muscles.
 Now, I decided to leave this topic for last because all you have to know is that the hypothenar muscles are going to be innervated by one nerve, or they’re going to be supplied by one nerve, and this is the ulnar nerve from C8 to TH1, which courses along the flexor carpi ulnaris from the forearm to the wrist.
 And you can see here, highlighted in green, on this image to your right.